JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 At first, I had an if-else statement to check if at least one character type was selected, but I found that Tkinter has a progress bar, and I want to add that to my file just because.
 So, I just created an if statement to see if no characters were selected, and if none were, it just returns.
 Currently, I'm just printing to the console because I haven't figured out how to get a message to pop up or for a label to change.

+importing pyperclip to make it copy straight to clipboard